MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 The 35-metric compass protocol (Chapter 2) converts public evidence into X/Y coordinates, zone percentages, Rule-13 parasitism proxy, and a placeholder longevity estimate.
 LLMs are the fastest way to do this — they synthesize sources and output parseable scores.

-## LLM Workflow (Primary Method for Most Users)
+**LLM Workflow (Primary Method for Most Users)**

-For quick polity, movement, corporation, or historical scoring, use a frontier LLM — no coding, no Colab, no local install required.
+For quick polity, movement, corporation, or historical scoring, use a frontier LLM

 The 35-metric compass protocol (Chapter 2) converts public evidence into X/Y coordinates, zone percentages, Rule-13 parasitism proxy, and a placeholder longevity estimate.
 LLMs excel here: they synthesize sources, weight evidence, and provide clear interpretations of the output.